jone/unison-tray/README.rst

     $ git clone https://github.com/jone/unison-tray.git
     $ cd unison-tray
-    $ virtualenv venv
+    $ virtualenv .
-    $ source venv/bin/activate
+    $ source bin/activate
     $ pip install -r requirements.txt
-    $ /usr/bin/python2.7 bootstrap.py
-    $ bin/buildout

 ``pip install`` will install PyObjC_, which may take awhile.

-You may need to change the path to your unison installation in buildout.cfg (a bin/buildout rerun is required).
+The path to unison is expected to be ``/usr/local/bin/unison``, change it in the ``syncer.cfg`` if you have installed unison in another path.

 Usage